 To be eligible for a tuition refund, a student must officially withdraw through the Office of Admissions & Records and must complete a "Request for Refund" form.
-"Class
+"Class ticular class has met.

 Day" is defined as any day a college class meets.
-Class days are computed beginning the first day of classes for the semester, not according to the number of times a particular class has met.
+Class days are computed beginning the first day of classes for the semester, not according to the number of times a par-